ulf-rodened/remarkable-basil/content/posts/how-to-read-and-write-data-to-a-google-sheet-in-node-red-1.md

 Once signed in, you'll see a list of existing projects (if there are any) or you can click Create Project to create a new one.

-On the New Project page, enter a name for your project, select an organization and then click Create.

 ![](/images/1_create_project.png)

+On the New Project page, enter a name for your project, select an organization and then click Create.On the New Project page, enter a name for your project, select an organization and then click Create.

 ![](/images/2_new_proj.png)